ianzarski17/Snake/README.md

-# snake
+# Snake
 Retro snake game.
 Implemented OOP.
+Each time the snake eats a dot, it gets longer.